xolotl/jupyter-boat/README.md

 I welcome your inquiries and input about BOAT: [Add an issue](https://github.com/xolotl/jupyter-boat/issues/new) in the Jupyter BOAT GitHub repository or [contact me](https://xolotl.org/contact/) via my website.

 ## Changelog
+1. version 1.1, 19 Dec 2023: Updating README to guide use.
 1. version 1.0, 19 Dec 2023: Initial complete working version